nordlow/compiler-benchmark/README.md

 This will generate code into the directory `generated` and then, for each combination of language, operation type and compiler, run the supported benchmarks.
-At the end a Markdown-formatted table is printed.
+At the end a Markdown-formatted table showing the results of the benchmark is printed to standard output.

 ## Generics